 Reuse of fingerprints

-The UKVCAS service was suspended in full on 27th March 2020, but centres started to reopen on 1st June 2020.
+The UKVCAS service was suspended in full on 27th March 2020, but centres in London and across the UK started to reopen on 1st June 2020.

 UKVI announced that, for some applicants, it may be able to reuse fingerprints previously provided.